 I knew this, but I had never really thought about it until Gordon started constantly repeating it, and it sort of “stuck” with me.

 When fishing for channel catfish, once you catch one, you can usually find a TON more.
-There’s exceptions but most often it’s true.
+There are exceptions but most often it’s true.

 There are going to be times when you catch one channel catfish and don’t catch any more but the vast majority of the time once you find that one channel catfish, you can load the boat.

 Once you catch that first one, keep working and covering that area, you’ll usually start catching more fish somewhere in or very near the area.

 Pay close attention to what you are doing and where the fish are biting.
 Look for the spot within a spot.

 As I mentioned when I discussed finessing it, sometimes the difference of a few feet in one direction or another can make all the difference when it comes to catching channel catfish.

 Then you should be paying close attention to the characteristics of the area you are fishing.

 Items like depth, wind, cover, structure, water temperature, water clarity and everything that makes up that area are all important elements.

 Then, when the bite slows down or stops, start looking for other areas with the same characteristics.